FAQs

 What is the purpose of Cycle 0?

-Cycle 0 serves as an introduction to the Once program for the student.
-It also helps to begin to build the relationship between the instructor and the student.
+Cycle 0 introduces the student to the Once program.
+It also helps to build the relationship between the instructor and the student.
 Academic content begins in Cycle 1.

 What if a student doesn’t complete a whole cycle in the allotted 15 minutes?

-In these sessions, instructors should move as fast as a student can or as slowly as a student needs them to.
+In these sessions, instructors should move as fast as a student can or as slowly as a student needs to move.
 This will mean that students will finish the year at different points in the curriculum, and that’s as it should be.

 Similarly, an instructor should never think, “This student just finished a cycle, but I don’t want to start the next cycle because I know we won’t finish it in the time we have left.”
 The instructor should keep going, use all of the minutes of their scheduled session, and pick up with that student the next time they meet.